protolambda/zssz/README.md

     - Exception: slice allocation uses `reflect.MakeSlice`, and pointer-value allocation uses `reflect.New`, but the type is already readily available.
       This is to avoid the GC collecting allocated space within a slice, and be safe on memory assumptions.
+- Bitfields/Bitlists are compatible with byte arrays, and not unpacked into boolean arrays.
+- Stable merkleization, using the v0.8 limit-based merkleization depth for lists.
 - Construction of SSZ types can also be used to support encoding of dynamic types
 - No dependencies other than the standard Go libs.
     - Zero-hashes are pre-computed with the `sha256` package,